osamaemumba/purview-poc/README.md

 #### 1. Failed Deployment

-* Deployment failed on `runDataFactory` step
+* Deployment failed on `runDataFactory` step.
-* Deployment failed on `triggerConfigurePurviewFunction` step
+* Deployment failed on `triggerConfigurePurviewFunction` step.

 #### 2. Successful Deployment

-* Deployment is successful but resources are not created
+* Deployment is successful but resources are not created.

 For the failed deployments, simply deploying the ARM template again solves the problem.